 BA, Wellesley College, Economics and American Studies

 A current research project, The Boston Area Nonprofit Study, consists of the first academic survey of Boston-area nonprofits in over two decades.
 This research is being conducted with Emily Barman (Boston University).
-The study focus on two organizational practices in the nonprofit sector: the use outcome measurement to evaluate nonprofit services, and engagement in inter-organizational collaborations to achieve nonprofit missions.
-This research received funding from The Boston Foundation and the Rappaport Institute of Greater Boston at Harvard University.
+The study focuses on three organizational practices in the nonprofit sector: engagement in policy advocacy, the use outcome measurement to evaluate nonprofit services, and involvement in inter-organizational collaborations to achieve nonprofit missions.
+This research is funded by The Boston Foundation, Hauser Center for Nonprofit Organizations, and the Rappaport Institute of Greater Boston at Harvard University.

-Professor MacIndoe was elected Chair (2009-11) of the Community Research and Development Division of the Society for the Study of Social Problems.
-She also serves as a volunteer with the Somerville Commission for Women, Somerville, MA.
-The Commission's mission is education, advocacy, and outreach on behalf of women.
+Professor MacIndoe was appointed as a commissioner (2012-2015) to the City of Somerville Commission for Women by Mayor Joseph Curtatone.
+The commission's mission is education, advocacy, and outreach on behalf of women.

 Teaching in the Public Policy PhD Program: